 The animation screen can be divided into separate windows.
-Each window can be independently manipulated using zooms, pans and rotation to provide a unique view of a portion or all of the animation canvas.
+Within each window, the view can be independently manipulated using zooms, pans and rotations to include a portion or all of the animation canvas.

 With this feature users can maintain a window that keeps updating statistics in constant view while panning and zooming to different areas of the layout.
-The user may also choose to create a layout object that represents a clock that displays the current system time and place it in a window that is always in view.
+For example, a user may choose to create a layout object that represents a clock to display the current system time and place it in a separate window that is always in view.